osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

    and you must have the ability to start containers (i.e., belong to the `docker` Unix group).
 1. **Network ports:** The cache listens for incoming HTTP/S connections on port 8000 (by default)
 1. **File Systems:** The cache needs host partitions to store user data.
-   For improved performance and storage, we recommend multiple partitions for handling namespaces (HDD), data (HDDs), and metadata (SSDs).
+   For improved performance and storage, we recommend multiple partitions for handling namespaces (HDD, SSD, or NVMe), data (HDDs), and metadata (SSDs or NVMe).

 Configuring the OSDF Cache
 -----------------------